-The new season ends on more than a few serious cliffhangers, with familial connections finally made between Geralt (Henry Cavill), Yen (Anya Charlota), and Ciri (Freya Allan), and the three of them working together to get Ciri’s powers under control.
+The latest season ended on more than a few serious cliffhangers, with familial connections finally made between Geralt (Henry Cavill), Yen (Anya Charlota), and Ciri (Freya Allan), and the three of them working together to get Ciri’s powers under control.
 Given the number of people who seek to control or kill her — including, but not limited to, the elves, Nilfgaard’s White Flame, and the council of mages — season 3 leaves them with a lot of ground to cover, and certainly can’t get here fast enough.

-Still, Schmidt Hissrich has already confirmed a number of elements that will be part of season 3.
+And alongside Netflix’s newly released synopsis for the upcoming season, Schmidt Hissrich has already confirmed a number of elements that will be part of season 3.
 The season will be largely based on her favorite book of the Witcher saga, The Time of Contempt.
 Here’s everything else we know about what The Witcher season 3 will bring:

 Geralt and Yen will be … co-parenting?